 The following Special Circumstance Request Forms are available in the Financial Aid Office:

 Loss of Employment/Reduction of Earnings

 If you have a qualifying special circumstance that can be considered, you will need to complete and submit the Special Circumstance Form and all requested documents before the Financial Aid Office (FAO) can consider your request for a re-determination of financial aid eligibility.

 During the review process (after the Delta College’s FAO receives your FAFSA results and your completed Special Circumstance Request Form, along with all required documentation), we will evaluate your eligibility for aid and will inform you via e-mail if additional information is needed about the special circumstance.
 Our ability to provide additional assistance will be determined by when you inform us of the change, how much impact the change has in your financial need, and whether funds are available at the time you provide the information.

-Please Note: For the 2014/2015 academic year after November 3, most Special Circumstance Forms will not be accepted without a completed 2014 Federal Tax return.
+Please Note: Special circumstances for the 2014/2015 academic year will not be processed after November 3, 2014 until a completed 2014 Federal Tax Return can be provided.